What happens to new product applications?

 Next, a risk level is assigned to the application based on the application’s total risk score (e.g. Low risk, High risk).

-Once the risk level is applied, you can see it next to the application on the profile’s Risk score page.
+Once the risk level is applied, you can see it next to the application in the Risk score section of the profile.

 2. Tasks are created